GitaHub71/Elibrary/README.md

 ## About ELibrary

 ELibrary is simple library web application for administrator purposes.
 Features including search, sort, and filters.
-CRUD features included.
-An author can write many books, and a book can be write by mane authors.
+CRUD features also included.
+An author can write many books, and a book can be writen by many authors.
 Using standard bootstrap template, I utilize every feature possible to make this website simple but functional.

 - Search can be done in every pages possible.
-To search through addressed table, go to any page where the table is indicated.
+To search through addressed table, go to any pages where the table is indicated.
 - Sort can be done also when there's a request.
 Any multiple filters are possible.
 - Filters are available on the top left of the page.
-- Date filters included last 1 year, last 1 month, and last 7 days from current date.
+- Date filters included for last 1 year, last 1 month, and last 7 days from the current date.
 - Search also can be done for dates.
 - Dinamically add multiple authors when add/update books.